DrMohmX/takeanote/_posts/2020-10-14-SElinux-change-the-file-context.md

 # SELinux

 ## Change the file context (fcontext)
 We can change the file context **persistenty** and **temporary**.
-Temporary means for one use only, hat will be restored by next boot or `restorecon` command.
+Temporary means for one usage only, that will be restored by the next reboot or the usage of `restorecon` command.
 But persistantly will remain even after reboot and `restorecon` command.

 ### Changing the fcontext of the file/dir **temprorary!**